bizrockman/TelegramGroupNotifier/README.md

 After starting the bot, it will automatically monitor new entries in the `t_telegram_messages` table in your Supabase database and send messages according to the schedule set or immediately as new content appears.

+## Loader

+This projects comes with a bunch of loader scripts to fill content into the message table.
+Right now they are completely independed.
+You can run a loader or use the bot framework itself.

+Loader included:
+- Zotero: fetching new entries from a Zotero collection and adding them to the message table.
+Based on a topic ID.

 ## License

 This project is licensed under the MIT License - see the `LICENSE` file for details.